-The MAHSE STP Open Day will be made up of online content in 2022.
-We will we also have some live online content from 24th-27th January 2022, see if this is available for your specialism further down the page.
+The MAHSE STP Open Day will be made up of online content taken from the 2022 Open Day.
+We May also have some live content coming up in January 2023, so watch this space!
+Please find your specialism further down the page.
 (Live content will be recorded, please turn off your webcams if you would prefer not to be in the recording)

 If you keep checking this post we will be uploading further content for you to view.